sylvainjule/kirby-locator/README.md

 Keep in mind that **these services are bound by strict usage policies**, always double-check if your usage is compatible.
 Otherwise, please set-up the field to use Mapbox, see details below.

+You can also directly enter latitude / longitude coordinates and bypass the geolocation (in a format such as: `15.23456, -30.67890`).

 ```yaml
 mymap:
   label: Location